xmos/xcore_iot/examples/app_iot_aws/README.md

 This will create the app_iot_aws.xe binary in the bin folder.
 4. Before the application can be run, the flash must be populated with a filesystem containing the crypto credentials for TLS and the WiFi connection details.
 From the example application root directory, go to filesystem_support.
 Paste the certificates and keys downloaded in the **IoT Core** setup of your **Thing** into the ```aws``` folder.
 Rename the CA certificate file ```ca.pem``` , the device certificate file ```client.pem```, and the device private key file ```client.key```.
 Run the Python script wifi_profile.py to create the WiFi configuration file.
 5. With the development board and xTag connected, run the flash_image.sh bash script.
 This will create a filesystem and flash it to the device.
+    *Note: This script requires sudo, as it mounts and unmounts a disk.*

 ## Running the Demo
-To run the demo use the command:
+To run the demo navigate to the bin folder and use the command:

 ```xrun app_iot_aws.xe```